 I am preceded and assisted in this work by my parents, Marlin and Sally Vis.
 They were the first RCA mission co-workers to Israel and Palestine, beginning in 2006.
 They lived in East Jerusalem, the Palestinian side of Jerusalem, for three years and worked for St. George’s College in East Jerusalem.
 They helped with the tours of Israel and Palestine arranged by St. George’s College and led by the Rev. Dr. Kamal Farah.

 While doing this work, Marlin and Sally learned how important it was to bring people to Israel and Palestine in order to introduce them to and let them hear directly from the people on both sides of the conflict.
 In fact, they were told over and over again by Palestinians, primarily, but Israelis as well, that the most important thing that they could do was to bring people to Israel and Palestine.

 Outside of the nation of Israel, no nation has more influence and power in this conflict than the United States.
 Thus, educating Americans on this conflict is paramount.
 Marlin and Sally also learned that amongst all the different factions affected by conflict, one group that felt forgotten was the Palestinian Christian community.
 Hearing this, they became convicted that the RCA needed to be in solidarity with our Palestinian Christian brothers and sisters.

 Marlin and Sally began bringing groups of RCA members to Israel and Palestine in 2007.
 The success of these trips has been due to the various components of the trip (teaching about the biblical sites, the history of the land, the archaeology, and the contemporary conflict), all of which work together to push travelers toward greater engagement with the contemporary conflict and with the Bible.

-Sally continues to work with me in an official capacity, while Marlin continues in an unofficial capacity as a trusted advisor.
+Sally and Marlin continue in an unofficial capacity as a trusted advisors.